girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - AMI are built for a specific region (and can be copied across regions)
  - You can launch EC2 instances from:
    - A public AMI: AWS provided
-   - Your Oen AMI: you make and maintain them yourself
+   - Your Own AMI: you make and maintain them yourself
    - An AWS Marketplace AMI: An AMI someone lese made (and potentially sells)

 **How to create an Custom AMI**